 Polyanthus flowers appear singularly, clustered in a rosette at the base.
 Some varieties also grow on long, stalked umbels.
-Where did Polyanthus originate from as a distinct flower?
+So, where did Polyanthus originate from as a distinct flower?
 They are thought to be a natural hybrid between the Common Cowslip (Primula veris) and the Common Primrose (Primula vulgaris).
-The resulting hybrid was called a “False Oxlip”, and it began to be appreciated for its own showier flowers.
-The word “Polyanthus” began to be used in the 1670s, with a labelled illustration first appearing in a plant catalogue in 1687.
+The resulting hybrid was called a "False Oxlip," and it began to be appreciated for its own showier flowers.
+The word "Polyanthus" began to be used in the 1670s, with a labeled illustration first appearing in a plant catalog in 1687.

 When and Where to Plant

-Polyanthus plants prefer a moist yet well-drained soil.
-For autumn bedding, plant out your plug plants from mid September to early October, depending on the size of the plants acquired.
-Grow on plants indoors until they reach 3.2 to 4 inches (8 to 10 cm) in height at which point they’re ready to plant out.
+Polyanthus plants prefer moist yet well-drained soil.
+For autumn bedding, plant out your plug plants from mid-September to early October, depending on the size of the plants acquired.
+Grow on plants indoors until they reach 3.2 to 4 inches (8 to 10 cm) in height, at which point they're ready to plant out.